configcat/configcat-publicapi-java-client/DEPLOY.md

 # Steps to deploy
-1. In the `GENERATE.md` command update the `artifactVersion` property value to the new version.
+1. (Optional) Follow the guide in `REGENERATE.md` if you want to regenerate the full client code (e.g. refreshing with new API endpoints)
-2. Run the command and generate the client.
+2. Update the version in the `build.gradle` file.
-4. Commit & Push
+3. Commit & Push

 ## Publish
 Use the **same version** for the git tag as in the properties file.
 - Via git tag